Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Project managers aligning multiple stakeholder goals

 Below you will find three Word goal-setting templates that follow the SMART goals method.
-While all three templates follow pretty similar structures, one is more focused on discussions, while the other two goal-setting templates for Word are focused on regular updates and revisiting of goals at later dates.
+While all three of them follow pretty similar structures, one is more focused on discussions, while the other two are more focused on regular updates and revisiting of goals at later dates.

-Word goal-setting templates, while not as detailed as their Excel counterparts, provide a simple goal-setting and tracking experience inside an easy-to-navigate layout.
+They provide a simple goal planning and tracking experience inside an easy-to-navigate layout.

-With a section devoted to checking-in on the goal in 6 months, this is the perfect Word goal setting template for setting goals at the beginning of the year and following up on them during mid-year reviews.
+With a section dedicated to checking in on progress after six months, this document is ideal for setting goals at the start of the year and revisiting them during mid-year reviews.
+Relatively straightforward, it can also serve as a yearly goals guide for employees.

 • 6 Month updates section for mid-year reviews